Skip to main content

 What Will You Learn?

-We begin by exploring heat conduction and water flow involving the ice/water phase transitions in permafrost soils coupled to the processes in the snow cover.
+In this webinar, we will begin by exploring heat conduction and water flow involving the ice/water phase transitions in permafrost soils coupled to the processes in the snow cover.
 While many aspects have been well studied by geophysicists using Darcy scale models based on empirical data, our approach works in silicio, aiming to find explanations and interpretations for these models starting at the pore-scale and scaling up.

-We also outline the principles of robust and efficient computational algorithms for simulations from the pore- to the Darcy scales.
-Finally, we illustrate how these efforts can be used to build more and better models, which is also important for applications beyond the Arctic, such as in biological tissue and extraterrestrial materials.
+We will also outline the principles of robust and efficient computational algorithms for simulations from the pore- to the Darcy scales.
+Finally, we will illustrate how these efforts can be used to build more and better models, which is also important for applications beyond the Arctic, such as in biological tissue and extraterrestrial materials.

 This work represents a joint effort with an incredible team of students and collaborators, who will be duly acknowledged in the presentation.